 Motherhood brings its own fair share of difficulties and sometimes there are just some tricks we wish we have right up our sleeves, like making our children eat vegetables or whatever it is being served on the table.
 TV host Nina Corpuz-Rodriguez has mastered that skill and shared with us some tips at the Lily’s Peanut Butter event last week:

 One thing I learned, even if they don’t like it at first, don’t give up.
 Keep reintroducing it to them until they finally get the taste of it.
-Ako before, I did not like naman monggo eh.
-I didn’t like eating monggo and then eventually, andun lang siya palagi.
-They still keep on serving it and I had no choice but to taste it and I finally acquired the taste and then I realized I love it pala.
+Ako before, I did not like naman monggo eh and then eventually, andun lang siya palagi.
+They still kept on serving it and I had no choice but to taste it.
+I finally acquired the taste and then realized I love it pala.
 Emily is the one who is more picky but I tell her all the time “You have to taste first.
 Try it first before saying no.” She just can’t say no to me right away.
 I make her try it first para she will decide on her own whether she likes it or not.

-We should also appreciate what the cook cooks or what the yaya makes, or else I would tell them “You’ll hurt their feelings.”
-So my daughter knows that.
+We should also appreciate what the cook or yaya makes, or else I would tell them “You’ll hurt their feelings.”
+My daughter knows that.
 Kunyari, she really doesn’t like it, she hesitates for a moment because she’s already sensitive to the other person who made the food, that she might hurt their feelings.
-And Emily also feels that way.
-Talaga sometimes they really try it to make the other person happy.
+Sometimes they really try it to make the other person happy.

 Take them grocery shopping

-I make my kids join me when I do grocery shopping so they’d have a say on what we make in the house, so they’re also involved in the process sometimes.
+I make my kids join me when I do grocery shopping so they’d have a say on what we make in the house to also get them involved.
 I guess that’s one of the tips I can give the parents.
-Bring your kids with you when you do grocery shopping so that they don’t get surprised with what you serve.
+Bring your kids with you when you do grocery shopping, so that they don’t get surprised with what you serve.
 You tell them what you’ll make.
 They’ll be excited and happy to go grocery shopping for what you eat.